wp-plugins/query-monitor/readme.txt

  * Shows **various MySQL information**, including caching and performance related configuration
  * Highlights the fact when any performance related configurations are not optimal
  * Shows various details about **WordPress** and the **web server**
- * Shows version numbers for everything
+ * Shows version numbers for all the things

 = Everything Else =

  * Shows any **transients that were set**, along with their timeout, component, and call stack
  * Shows all **WordPress conditionals** on the current page, highlighted nicely
- * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits
+ * Shows an overview including page generation time and memory limit as absolute values and as % of their respective limits

+= Authentication =

+By default, Query Monitor's output is only shown to Administrators on single-site installs, and Super Admins on Multisite installs.

- * You can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
-See the bottom of Query Monitor's output for details
+In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
+See the bottom of Query Monitor's output for details.

 == Installation ==